 Instructions

-- Next tie up the wings and legs to get them closer the body of the chicken so they don’t dry out.
+- Tie up the wings and legs using kitchen twine to get them closer the body of the chicken so they don’t dry out.

-- Place on smoker for one hour.
-Then, after one hour, increase temperature of the smoker to 350 degrees, and continue cooking until the internal temperature of the thickest part of the bird reads between 160 – 165 degrees (this could take up to another hour depending on the size of your bird).
+- Increase Temperature of the Grill: After one hour, increase temperature of the smoker to 350 – 375 degrees F, and continue cooking until the internal temperature of the thickest part of the bird reads between 160 – 165 degrees.
+This will take at least another hour depending on the size of your bird.
+Most likely 90 minutes

 - Remove, and let sit for about 15 minutes, then slice and serve.